Amazon EFS

 API for managing Amazon EFS file systems, mount targets, and related resources.

-Amazon EFS Elastic File System Management
+Amazon EFS Decommission File System

 Automatically grows and shrinks as you add and remove files with no provisioning required.